Updated October 3, 2017

 This versatile product has so many uses that Travelling with duct tape is a choice of many travellers.
 It comes in a variety of colours to match a bag, tent, jeans, shoes or whatever might benefit from being repaired with a piece of tape.
 A transparent variety is also available.
 Leave the bulky roll of tape at home and take a small amount.
 Make a cylindrical key fob with a piece of pencil or plastic tubing, and wire from a coat hanger or paper clip.
 Or, make a flat version using a plastic card such as a hotel room key or depleted gift card as the core.
 Punch a hole in the card for attaching to a daypack with a carabiner or lightweight cable.

-You should be able to find a pharmacy at any destination, but sometimes adversity strikes when it isn’t on the next corner.
+You should be able to find a pharmacy at most destinations, but sometimes adversity strikes when it isn’t on the next corner.
 That’s when a basic first-aid kit stocked with a small collection of over-the-counter medication and first-aid supplies comes in handy.

 It may be easier for someone in your home country to intervene on your behalf in any emergency.
 For financial matters, give your partner or trusted family member authorized access to your accounts.
 Contact your financial institution to ask how this can be done, and set it up before leaving home.
 Ensure s/he has the account numbers, access code and emergency contact information.
 Leave a copy of your passport, and phone numbers for consular services.
 Make sure s/he has the policy number of your emergency medical insurance, and the local telephone number of the administrator.
 Leave a copy of your itinerary, and set up a schedule for regular check-ins by email, text or telephone.